The days of skipping PE have come and gone.

-This course has been co-developed by Portobello Institute and the expert academic team in LJMU who have an international reputation for the delivery of physical education degrees.
+This course has been co-developed by Portobello Institute and the expert academic team at LJMU who have an international reputation for the delivery of physical education degrees.

 This PE degree combines practical and theoretical aspects of physical education and provides work experience opportunities at each level of study within the school and local community settings.